KeiranCPFlynn/flow402-credits/docs/supabase-multi-tenant.md

 Point both `FLOW402_TENANT_ID` and `NEXT_PUBLIC_FLOW402_TENANT_ID` at the tenant row you plan to use (the seeded `demo` UUID works out of the box).

+For MVP-06, execute `supabase/migrations/20250112-mvp-06-idempotency.sql` to provision the shared `idempotency_keys` table that API routes use to replay responses when the same `Idempotency-Key` and request body appear within 24 hours.

 ## Tables

 | Table | Purpose | Important Columns |